DevExpress/testcafe/docs/articles/documentation/using-testcafe/programming-interface/runner.md

 concurrency(n) → this
 ```

-TestCafe will open `n` browser instances, divide tests in `n` groups and run each group in its own browser instance.
+TestCafe will open `n` instances of the same browser thus creating a pool of browser instances.
+Tests will run concurrently against this pool, i.e. each test will run in the first free instance.

 The `concurrency` function takes the following parameters.